grgbr/enbox/doc/main.rst

 hardened against software vulnerabilities since processes may be run with restricted privileges.

-Enbox ships with a :ref:`binary tool<enbox tool>` and a :ref:`library<sect-api_overview>`.
+Enbox ships with a :ref:`binary tool <usage>` and a :ref:`library <sect-api-overview>`.
-The `enbox tool`_ allows system administrators to setup and instantiate processes according to settings stored into dedicated `configuration`_ files.
+The :ref:`enbox tool <usage>` allows system administrators to setup and instantiate processes according to settings stored into dedicated configuration_ files.
-The :ref:`library<sect-api_overview>`, which the `enbox tool`_ is based upon, provides developpers with a way to carry out Enbox related tasks directly from their own code.
+The :ref:`library <sect-api-overview>`, which the :ref:`enbox tool <usage>` is based upon, provides developpers with a way to carry out Enbox related tasks directly from their own code.

-.. _sect-top-terminology:
+.. _sect-main-terminology:

 Terminology
 ===========

 Using Enbox involves setting up multiple kind of objects.
 These are described in the following sections.

+.. _sect-main-jail:

 Jail
 ----